How to Fix a Petrol Lawnmower That Won't Start Published 24/05/2011

 Now let’s start with fuel.
-A standard four stroke engine takes ordinary unleaded petrol.
-Now the thing about petrol is it degrades over time, it goes off.
+A standard four stroke engine takes ordinary unleaded petrol, now the thing about petrol is it degrades over time, it goes off.
 So if you’ve left petrol in your mower over the winter, the best thing to do is to drain that off first and put some fresh petrol in there.
-The two things I want to drain, drain the main fuel reservoir just by uncoupling the fuel line there and drain that into a bowl, and then, you can see the carburettor here there is a little release valve there that will just drain the fuel off the carburettor as well, and then make sure we’ve got fresh petrol in.
+The two things I want to drain, drain the main fuel reservoir just by uncoupling the fuel line there and drain that into a bowl, and then, you can see on the carburettor here there is a little release valve there, that will just drain the fuel off the carburettor as well, and then make sure we’ve got fresh petrol in.

-Let’s check the oil, the dipstick on this Qualcast is on the back here.
+Let’s check the oil, the dipstick on this Qualcast is at the back here.
 Just give that a wipe and pop it back in.
-I think it looks alright.
-Yeah, that’s just over half full that’s fine.
-If you do need to top up, then top up at the front there.
-Make sure you’re using proper lawnmower engine oil.
+I think it looks alright, yeah, that’s just over half full that’s fine.
+If you do need to top up, then top up at the front there, make sure you’re using proper lawnmower engine oil.
 Obviously if yours is a two stroke then use two stroke oil and then gets mixed directly into your fuel.

 Now if I take off the belt housing cover here, that’s just held into place by these four hex head screws, you can use a torx bit in there, and if I engage the rear roller, just make sure that that’s tightening the belt when it’s in the on position, that’s fine.
 Likewise, if I engage the cutting disc, yep, that’s putting some tauten in that belt fine.
 Just have a look at the belts, make sure they’re not fraying, no sign of damage or wear, they’re fine.

 These gears, I don’t know if you can see in there, there are actually three nylon gears.
 They can actually break quite easily, and you can see a colleague of mine actually replacing those in another video, but that all looks fine.